Bill Adair (journalist): Academic career

 Adair is a former adjunct faculty member at the Poynter Institute.
 In 2013, he was appointed Knight Professor of the Practice of Journalism and Public Policy at Duke University, one of 25 Knight Chairs at universities around the country.

 Adair has conducted research on fact checking as a professor.
-In 2013 Adair replaced Sarah Cohen, a Pulitzer Prize-winning Washington Post reporter, as the director the Duke Reporters' Lab, described by Duke as “an online forum for journalism innovation.”
+In 2013 Adair replaced Sarah Cohen, a Pulitzer Prize-winning Washington Post reporter, as the director of the Duke Reporters' Lab, described by Duke as “an online forum for journalism innovation.”
 Under Adair's leadership, The Duke Reporters' Lab has shifted its focus to structured journalism and fact-checking.
 Adair has said he would "like to continue experimenting with things that really take the power of the web and mobile devices in presenting information in new ways."

 In October 2024, when he published Beyond the Big Lie, a book examining lying in politics, Adair said that Republicans lied far more than Democrats, by a margin of 55% to 31%, for fact checks conducted between 2016 and 2021.
 He added that the disparity was not caused by Republicans being checked more often or more critically.
 Adair said: "Republicans see their work as part of this epic battle and in that, it is such an important cause to them that they really believe that lying is justified in that epic battle."
 As of 2025, he is working on a book about Wikipedia.